Pre-Code Hollywood: Chain-gang films

+The most searing criticism of the American prison system was reserved for the depiction of Southern chain gangs, with I Am a Fugitive from a Chain Gang being by far the most influential and famous.
+The film is based on the true story of folk figure Robert E. Burns.
 Although based on reality, the Chain Gang film changes the original story slightly to appeal to Depression-era audiences by depicting the country as struggling economically, even though Burns returned during the Roaring Twenties era.
 The film's bleak, anti-establishment ending shocked audiences.

 Laughter in Hell, a 1933 film directed by Edward L. Cahn and starring Pat O'Brien, was inspired in part by I Am a Fugitive from a Chain Gang.
 O'Brien plays a railroad engineer who kills his wife and her lover in a jealous rage, and is sent to prison.
 The dead man's brother is the warden of the prison and torments O'Brien's character.
 O'Brien and several others revolt, killing the warden and escaping with his new lover (Gloria Stuart).
 The film, rediscovered in 2012, drew controversy for its lynching scene in which several black men were hanged, though reports vary as to whether the black men were hanged alongside white men or by themselves.
-A film critic from The New Age (an African-American weekly newspaper) praised the filmmakers for being courageous enough to depict the atrocities that were occurring in some Southern states.
+A film critic from The New Age (an African American weekly newspaper) praised the filmmakers for being courageous enough to depict the atrocities that were occurring in some Southern states.